Houston Divorce Mediation Attorneys

 What Is Arbitration?

-Most arbitration takes place in the realm of commercial or business disputes, however, there are times when family businesses are governed by agreements that require the arbitration of disputes and all matters related to such disputes and that situation can cause parties to a divorce case to be compelled to arbitrate issues such as the valuation of business interests.
-It is also possible for the parties to agree to arbitrate appropriate issues such as property characterization, valuation and division with knowledgeable arbitrators experienced in such issues, particularly where the issues are highly complex and knowledgeable arbitrators can be chosen to hear them.
+Most arbitration takes place in the realm of commercial or business disputes, however, there are times when family businesses are governed by agreements that require the arbitration of disputes and all matters related to such disputes, and that situation can cause parties to a divorce case to be compelled to arbitrate issues such as the valuation of business interests.
+It is also possible for the parties to agree to arbitrate appropriate issues such as property characterization, valuation, and division with knowledgeable arbitrators experienced in such issues, particularly where the issues are highly complex and knowledgeable arbitrators can be chosen to hear them.

 When spouses decide to use arbitration, they enter into an agreement to arbitrate and appoint one or more arbitrators to the case.
 They present their cases to that individual or arbitration panel.
 The arbiter hears the evidence and makes a judgment on divorce-related issues, enabling the parties to divorce privately without entering the courtroom.